-From time to time we are called by an unknown caller with someone claiming to be a legitimate company.
-We find ourselves frantically google the number to find out “who rang me” and nine times out of ten left still mystified.
+From time to time, we are rang by an unknown caller with someone claiming to be a legitimate company.
+We find ourselves frantically searching the number to find out “who rang me” and nine times out of ten left still mystified.

 Private Number Nightmare

 Being rang from a private or withheld number is probably the worst thing for someone with anxiety such as myself.
-I absolutely detest this and think the government should put a stop to it so we can put our minds at rest and be shown who is ringing.
+I absolutely detest this and think the government should put a stop to it.
 The other potentially negative effect of being rang with a private number, is there is no way of calling the company/person back.

 Reporting to Ofcom

 Thankfully there is a temporary solution to battling these type of callers using a free service from Ofcom.

 Ofcom is a regulatory body for the communications world and heavily relied upon everyday.
 T

 - Silent Calls – A method where a scammer will ring you and say nothing but rinse your mobile bill via reverse charging you from the number they rang you from.

 - Automated Messages – You may get a SMS message saying anything from claiming for an accident to pitching a product you don’t need.

 - Spoof Companies – Call centres ringing and pretending to be from your network provider to upgrade you when you aren’t due then taking your bank details.